-Financial assistance is available for those classified as 'home' students, who face difficulty in meeting their living costs.
-It cannot be used to help meet tuition fees.
+Financial assistance is available for Home students who face difficulty in meeting their living costs.
+It cannot be used to help meet course fees.
 Students will be assumed to be in receipt of their maximum student loan entitlement.
-Download the Access to Learning Fund application form and guidance notes or collect a form from the Finance Bursar's Secretary, Lynne Rudman.
-You can also email email@example.com
+To find out more, please visit the Access to Learning Fund page.

 St John’s College is committed to equal opportunities.

-Graduate students of the College are entitled to apply for help towards the purchase of approved books and materials of an academic nature up to a maximum of £438 for the academic year 2017-18.
-The grant may be used towards the purchase of portable or hand-held computing devices, monitors, desktop computers, computer software or memory/hard-disk up-grades, and peripherals.
+Graduate students of the College are entitled to apply for help towards the purchase of approved books and materials of an academic nature.
+The grant may be used to pay for: the purchase of portable or hand-held computing devices, monitors, desktop computers, computer software or peripherals; the cost of memory/hard-disk up-grades or computer repairs; personal printers and USB ethernet adapters for better connectivity in student rooms; tickets for performances or exhibitions directly related to a student's course of study.
+The College will not reimburse the costs of travel, phone or data services, printer ink or paper, maintenance or insurance contracts for items purchased.
 Other items will be considered on a case-by-case basis.
-The College will not reimburse the costs of phone or data services, maintenance contracts or insurance contracts for items purchased.

-Students may claim during 8th week of each term and grants will be credited on battels during the term following.
-Completed Academic Grant application forms should be returned to Room 23 of the Bursary.
+Students may claim during 8th week of each term and grants will be made via cheque or bank transfer.
+Download the Academic Grant Application Form.

 Hardship Grants (University)